zeus-12/uxie/README.md

 - [x] add dark mode for the bg of home screen

 - [ ] integrate ai => chrome extension + custom llm
-- [] heck how to export the notes directly to notion? (using notion api or some plugin??)
+- [ ] check how to export the notes directly to notion? (using notion api or some plugin??)
 - [ ] do similar to https://codesandbox.io/s/react-resizable-layout-jy3vhk?fontsize=14&hidenavigation=1&theme=dark&file=/src/components/IdeClone.tsx for the readerscreen
 - [ ] integrate yjs or whatever for realtime note editing for blocknotes (eg already existing)
 - [ ] highlight popover tip not appearing at times (for later pages)